 Year 2 - Scottish Higher: BC at Advanced Higher in relevant subjects plus BB at Higher.
 A Level: BBB in relevant subjects.
 Years 2 & 3 - HNC/HND Communication with Media / Advertising and Public Relations / Social Sciences with B/CB in the graded units.

-Graduates are prepared for a wide range of career opportunities such as: PR executives, press information officer, publicity and promotions executives, marketing assistants, and events managers.
+Graduates are prepared for a wide range of career opportunities such as: PR executives, digital strategists, publicity and promotions executives, marketing assistants, and events managers.

 BA/BA (Hons) Public Relations and Marketing